 Although you'd hardly know it from the careful way it's been maintained, Dolphin Resort is a government enterprise!
 Situated on the seafront near beach five, all lodgings are in newly constructed single story and two story cottages only meters from the beach.
 And, the beach is an attractive private one.
 What more could you want?
 There's also a restaurant (simple buffet lunch and dinner is served), bar, and conference hall on the premises.
 The only drawback is that there's no room service.
 It's best to book two to three months in advance.

-- Rates: Expect to pay 5,000 rupees per night, including breakfast, for one of the new cottages.
+- Rates: Expect to pay 5,000 rupees per night, including breakfast, for one of the new cottages in high season.
 Cheaper rooms are available from 3,000 rupees per night.
 Tax is extra.

 Best Backpacker Vibe: Emerald Gecko

 Emerald Gecko successfully blends backpacker accommodations with fabulous (and reasonably priced) food.
 It's frequented mostly by foreigners.
 Unlike many other hotels, it has a prime location right on the beach -- at the far end beach number five, on the most bustling stretch in Havelock, jam-packed with resorts, bars, restaurants, shops and the bohemian traveler-set.
 If you'd prefer to stay in a pretty cottage in the jungle, near Kalapathar Beach in the corner of the island, check out the Flying Elephant by the same owners.
 Yoga and meditation classes, and guided jungle walks, are offered.